 I attribute these to the stress of once again moving apartments; I go back on a low histamine diet and feel much better.
 I develop joint pain in my elbows and a bit in my knees, but nothing I can't handle.

-I see a rheumatologist who tells me that my joint pain isn't severe enough, and he doesn't feel he knows how to help me.
+I see a rheumatologist who tells me that my joint pain isn't severe enough to fit into the box of anything he can diagnose and treat with pills, and so he doesn't feel he knows how to help me.
 I begin what ends up being 4 months of physical therapy that not only hurts immensely, but doesn't help my back pain.

 Fall 2021: I start experimenting with amino acid therapy for my neurotransmitter deficiencies, and go back on iron supplements amidst a general detox protocol, which I follow for 3 months.
 By the end, I feel somewhat better in some ways and somewhat worse in others.